 Did you make this easy apple pie recipe?
 Leave a star rating and let me know in the comments!
 You can also leave a photo/comment on this pin for others to see.

 - Apples – For this particular pie, I use a mix of Honeycrisp Apples (our favorite) and Golden Delicious Apples.
-I tried this with some tart apples too but we prefer a sweeter apple pie.
+I tried this with some tart apples (such as Granny Smith Apples) too but we prefer a sweeter apple pie.
 If you’d like to experiment with the apples you use, be sure to read my guide to the Best Apples For Baking.
 The most important thing is to use crisp apples and not soft apples.
 Soft apples will shrink up too much.

 - By the way, according to my dad, a true New England Apple Pie must have Cortland apples (which are a tart apple).

-- Spices – a mixture of nutmeg, ground cloves, and cinnamon give this pie amazing flavor.
+- Spices – a mixture of nutmeg, ground cloves, and cinnamon give this apple pie filling amazing flavor.

 - Sugar – I love the combination of granulated sugar and light brown sugar in the filling.